The renovation of Kingfisher

 From office to residency

 The luxurious apartments of Kingfisher are just a stone’s throw away from Amsterdam’s bustling city life.
 Situated on Koningslaan, in the quiet Willemspark neighbourhood, you will find complete tranquility.
 The beautiful Vondelpark and Cornelis Schuytstraat are within walking distance.
 A lively mix of traditional local shops, exclusive boutiques, cosy cafés, and atmospheric restaurants make ‘De Schuyt’ one of the most popular locations in Amsterdam.

-With love for the original design, the building has been given a facelift.
-The façade has been given a quality boost by adding hand-moulded bricks and by darkening and deepening the horizontal joints.
-On the other side, the aluminium façade was replaced with a much slimmer steel façade and spacious balconies were added.
+With consideration for the original design, the building was given a facelift.
+The façade has been given a quality boost by adding handmade bricks and deepening and darkening the horizontal joints.
+The characterful marble staircase has been retained, as has the lift with round windows, typical of the 1960s.
+On the other side of the building, the aluminium façade was replaced by a much slimmer steel façade.

-Willemspark was designed in 1881 by J.G. van Niftrik as a villa park around the ponds that run into Vondelpark, Amsterdam.
-It was not until 1902 that the villa district between Vondelpark and Koninginneweg was built and named after King Willem III.
+Willemspark was designed in 1881 by J.G. van Niftrik as a series of villas surrounding ponds that run into Vondelpark.
+It was not until 1902 that the villas between Vondelpark and Koninginneweg were built and named after King Willem III.

-The German occupiers, however, were not amused by the Dutch royal family.
-All streets named after members of the royal family had to be renamed.
+However, during World War II the German occupiers did not accept the Dutch royal family.
+All street names connected with Dutch royalty had to be renamed.
 The renaming of this street was prevented because Amsterdam officials told the Germans that the street was named after the fictitious British-Dutch composer ‘Willem Spark’.
-This went so far that in 1943 a lecture was organised in honour of Willem Spark’s birthday.
+This even reached the point that in 1943, a lecture was organised in honour of Willem Spark’s birthday.